Henry Cavill Posts Mysterious Video In Response To ‘Superman’ Rumors

 While Cavill has felt as if he has been underpaid for the role of Superman in the past, there is no issue as of now.
 Reportedly, Cavill will don the cape and suit when the next Superman film is ready to go, but only if the money is right.

-—–Begin rest of orignial article
+—–Begin rest of original article

 Warner Bros. finally said late on Wednesday that the studio has “made no current decisions regarding any upcoming Superman films.”